 The exclusive deal is often preferred by both, the designers and celebrities.
 It gives the security and peace of mind to both parties.
-Custom made also guaranteed that press wouldn’t get a chance to compare with gusto two versions of one designer’s work in “Who wore it better” section.
+Custom-made also guarantees that press wouldn’t get a chance to compare with gusto two versions of one designer’s work in “Who wore it better” section.

 A few revisions of design later, the measures are taken and the muslin is made.
 The design is then delivered to the A-lister for a fitting.